 - Stewardship Council Website: the website provides background information on the land conservation program and is regularly updated with board meeting agendas and minutes, proposed recommendations, and other announcements. - Stakeholder Database and E-mailing: regular e-mail notifications are sent directly to individuals and organizations that have signed-up to receive e-mails.
 The e-mails provide updates on the status of the land conservation program, including pending actions by the board and upcoming public meetings. - Targeted Newspaper Noticing and Paid Advertisements: newspaper advertisements and notices are placed in local newspapers circulated in the area where a board or public meeting is taking place or in communities that may have an interest in a particular topic on an upcoming meeting agenda. - News Releases: news releases are issued to statewide and local media outlets at key intervals during the planning process. - Public Information Meetings and Workshops: public information meetings and workshops are conducted throughout the watershed lands to provide updates and solicit input from interested stakeholders on the land conservation program and individual planning units.
 In many workshops, public comments were sought on potential measures to protect and enhance the beneficial public values on specific lands as well as the desired qualifications of potential donee organizations.
-Individuals and organizations unable to attend are provided an opportunity to submit comments in writing and review meeting summaries posted on the web site. - Notice by Mail of Pending Decisions Regarding the Conveyance of Individual Parcels and Invitation to Comment: - Noticing of Affected Governmental Entities: prior to the Watershed Planning Committee forwarding a recommendation to the board that a proposed Land Conservation and Conveyance Plan (LCCP) be adopted by the board, a notice will be mailed to the Board of Supervisors of the affected county; each affected city, town, and water supply entity; and each affected tribe and/or co-licensee. - Noticing of landowners: postcards or letters are sent to all landowners located within one mile of lands that are the subject of a proposed LCCP prior to the Watershed Planning Committee forwarding a recommendation to the board that the proposed LCCP be adopted by the board. - Individual Meetings with Stakeholders: Over the course of the preparation of Volumes I and II of the Land Conservation Plan (LCP) and the LCCP, Stewardship Council staff met, and communicated via the telephone and email, with a number of stakeholders interested in the Watershed Lands.

-• The Stewardship Council Board of Directors meets five to six times per year, typically on a bimonthly schedule.
+Individuals and organizations unable to attend are provided an opportunity to submit comments in writing and review meeting summaries posted on the web site. - Notice by Mail of Pending Decisions Regarding the Conveyance of Individual Parcels and Invitation to Comment: - Noticing of Affected Governmental Entities: prior to the proposed Land Conservation and Conveyance Plan (LCCP) be adopted by the board, a notice will be mailed to the Board of Supervisors of the affected county; each affected city, town, and water supply entity; and each affected tribe and/or co-licensee. - Noticing of landowners: postcards or letters are sent to all landowners located within one mile of lands that are the subject of a proposed LCCP prior to the proposed LCCP being adopted by the board. - Individual Meetings with Stakeholders: Over the course of the preparation of Volumes I and II of the Land Conservation Plan (LCP) and the LCCP, Stewardship Council staff met, and communicated via the telephone and email, with a number of stakeholders interested in the Watershed Lands. - The Stewardship Council Board of Directors meets five to six times per year, typically on a bimonthly schedule.
 At the board meetings, the public is invited to directly address the board on an agenda item or on any other matter.
 The meetings have been held at locations in northern and central California and across the watershed lands to help facilitate public participation.
 Agendas are available one week prior to meetings, and meeting minutes are posted on the Stewardship Council public website approximately three weeks following those meetings.